 Having a solid plan for essentials makes budgeting easier.
 It might seem strict, but it frees you from worry about money.

-I learned this the hard way after three years of holiday travel on credit cards.
-My budget looked good, but I wasn’t planning for these costs.
-Now, I put a part of my paycheck into these cushions right away, before it’s spent on daily things.
+I learned this after three years of holiday travel on credit cards.
+My budget looked fine, but I wasn’t planning for those flights.
+Now a slice of every paycheck goes straight into the holiday-travel cushion before daily spending can claim it.

 The best thing about a budget with rollovers is that these funds stay separate but accessible.
 Each cushion has its own purpose, all within your zero-balance budget.
 You’re not overspending; you’re using money wisely.